salcode/stop-emails/readme.txt

 = mu-plugin Installation

 1. If the directory `wp-content/mu-plugins/` does not exist, create it.
-2. Upload the file `stop-emails.php` to the  `wp-content/mu-plugins/` directory
+2. Upload the single file `stop-emails.php` to the  `wp-content/mu-plugins/` directory

 == Frequently Asked Questions ==